Lupus/rust-staticlib-gen/README.md

-1. **Dependency Extraction**: Reads an opam file to extract Rust crate dependencies specified via the `x-rust-stubs-crate` metadata field (this involves scanning of transitive dependencies of the provided opam file).
+1. **Dependency Extraction**: Reads an opam file to extract Rust crate dependencies specified via the `x-rust-stubs-crate` metadata field (this involves scanning the transitive dependencies of the provided opam file).

 2. **Generating Build Files**: Using the extracted dependencies, it generates a `dune.inc` file containing rules to produce `Cargo.toml`, `lib.rs`, and